bdewerff/harry_potter_project/source/goblet_of_fire/goblet.rst

 at the same time, but it is a portkey to a graveyard.
 There, Peter Pettigrew kills Cedric and revives Lord Voldemort.
 Harry and Voldemort have a duel, but Harry escapes with Cedric's body.
 Mad-Eye Moody admits he helped Harry enter and win the tournament and is revealed as Barty Crouch and is trying to kill Harry.
-He was the Voldemort's servant and was the one that cast the Dark Mark.
+He was Voldemort's servant and was the one that cast the Dark Mark.
 Many people don't believe that Voldemort is back.
 In the end Harry wins the Triwizard Tournament and gives his winnings to Fred and George.
 The final results for the tournament were as follows: